 - 6. Use the ArcMap Construction tools to draw a large polygon in one of the parcels to represent the footprint of a potential new building (see image at right).
-Click to create each point, when you have finished creating your points, double-click on the last point to complete the polygon. - When prompted, type 11 in the Stories field and click OK. - Because you exceeded the threshold you set (buildings cannot be more than 10 stories more than 10 stories tall), the new building is displayed with a red border around it.
+Click to create each point, when you have finished creating your points, double-click on the last point to complete the polygon. - 7.
+When prompted, type 11 in the Stories field and click OK. - 8.
+Because you exceeded the threshold you set (buildings cannot be more than 10 stories tall), the new building is displayed with a red border around it.

-- 9. Click the Stop Scenario Editing button on the Scenario 360 toolbar and click Yes to save your edits. - 10.
-Click the List Alerts (1) button on the Scenario 360 toolbar to view the alert notification, then close the list alerts window.
+10. Click the List Alerts 4 button on the Scenario 360 toolbar to view the alert notification, then close the list alerts window.